kitodo/kitodo-production/doc/developer/activemq_jms_api.md

 Process Creation Service
 ------------------------

-Goobi.Production is equiped with a web service interface to automatically create new processes based on a given template.
+Goobi.Production is equipped with a web service interface to automatically create new processes based on a given template.
 This allows the digitization process to be initiated from outside the application, for example by assigning a new digital ID to a record in a library catalogue (or—at choice of the